15 Christmas things to do in New York City

 The pre-party on the evening of the 31st

-But celebrating New Year's Eve in Times Square is not just about getting there a little before midnight to wait for the ball to drop.
+But celebrating New Year's Eve in Times Square isn't just about getting there a little before midnight to wait for the ball to drop.
 As you know, it's a huge party, and getting a good spot in Times Square is very popular.
 For this reason, some people arrive at the famous square in the morning on 31 December and stay there until the big moment known as the New Year's Eve Ball Drop.

 However, the vast majority are usually there before 6pm, when the famous Swarovski balloon prepares to fulfil its important New Year's Eve mission and the concerts and performances begin to entertain the public until the big moment.